A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Introduction

-Another category of methods directly handle the surface point cloud of a 3D object.
-PointNet~\cite{Qi2017PointNetDL} consumes point clouds with a simple yet efficient MLP network.
+Instead of using 2D CNN, some methods directly handle the surface point cloud of a 3D object.
+PointNet~\cite{Qi2017PointNetDL} processes point clouds with a simple yet efficient multi-layer perceptron (MLP) network.
 However, it only considers global features and ignores local neighborhood information, making it not suitable to fine-grained shape and complex scenes.
 Instead of working on individual points, PointNet++~\cite{Qi2017PointNetDH} introduces a hierarchical neural network that applies PointNet recursively on the group points in different levels.
-To better utilize local geometric structure, DGCNN~\cite{Wang2018DynamicGC} constructs a local neighborhood graph and applies edge convolutions on the connecting points to achieve a high accuracy.
+To better utilize local geometric structure, DGCNN~\cite{Wang2018DynamicGC} constructs a local neighborhood graph and applies edge convolutions on the connecting points to achieve a high accuracy in classification.

 Similar to point-based methods, volumetric CNNs can directly process 3D data.
 The difference is that volumetric methods first transfer an object to volumetric occupancy representation and then conduct 3D convolution on the voxel occupancy data.
-The early volumetric 3D CNNs are introduced in ShapeNet ~\cite{Wu20153DSA} and VoxNet ~\cite{Maturana2015VoxNetA3}, which achieve acceptable classification accuracy but are restricted by low resolution due to high memory and computation cost.
-To handle these problems, octree-based CNNs ~\cite{wang2017o-cnn,yuan2018ocnet,klokov2017escape} propose to represent the object with a sparse grid-octree structure and implement 3D CNN on the octree grid voxel; \cite{ma2019binary} introduces binary weights in volumetric CNNs, which can reduce the calculation cost and accelerate the network by efficient bit-wise operations; ~\cite{prokudin2019efficient} proposes several kinds of basis point sets (BPS) to efficiently reconstruct and classify 3D objects.
-The main problem of voxel-based methods is that the classification accuracy is obviously lower than that of surface point cloud ($<91\%$).
+The early volumetric 3D CNNs are introduced in ShapeNet~\cite{Wu20153DSA} and VoxNet~\cite{Maturana2015VoxNetA3}.
+These methods achieve acceptable classification accuracy but the performance is highly restricted by the low-resolution representation due to high memory requirements and computation cost.
+To handle these problems, octree-based CNNs~\cite{wang2017o-cnn,yuan2018ocnet,klokov2017escape} propose to represent the object with a sparse grid-octree structure and implement 3D CNN on the octree grid voxel.
+Ma et al. \cite{ma2019binary} introduces binary weights in volumetric CNNs, which can reduce the calculation cost and accelerate the network by efficient bit-wise operations.
+Prokudin et al.~\cite{prokudin2019efficient} proposes several kinds of basis point sets (BPS) to efficiently reconstruct and classify 3D objects.
+The main problem of voxel-based methods is that the classification accuracy is much lower than that of surface point cloud.